MarkTakken/kf2vecFSW/README.md

 TOY EXAMPLE
 -----------

-To test step by step workflow on toy dataset:
+To test the step-by-step workflow on a toy dataset:
 ------------
-While located in code directory
+While located in the code directory

 1. To extract k-mer frequencies from backbone and query sequences:
 ```